junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "What are you doing?"
 Castiel's voice comes through the radio.

 Jimmy turns sharply and drops the knife.
-"Nothing," he answers, ignoring the increasing intensity of the pain spreading in his nerve just from the lie.
+"Nothing," he answers, ignoring the increasing intensity of the pain spreading in his nerves just from the lie.

-"You want to escape."
-Castiel states plainly, unquestionably, all-knowingly.
+"You want to escape," Castiel states plainly, unquestionably, all-knowingly.

 "No," Jimmy says weakly.

-The angel doesn't buy it and answers with a snort.
-"You should know, you may try but you can never escape."
+The angel doesn't buy it and answers coldly with a snort.
+"You should know: you will never win your little petty fight against me; you will never be able to escape; and you are mine, utterly and completely.
+And if I leave, you will die, or worse."

 Jimmy lowers his head, not answering.

 He goes back to try the door when the radio goes quiet.

-*So what Castiel knows, it doesn't change anything.* Jimmy thinks, as he leans his whole upper body on the door knob, trying to pull it open.
+*So what, Castiel knows, it doesn't change anything.* Jimmy thinks, as he leans his whole upper body on the door knob, trying to pull it open.
 The door is as solid and stead as the giant Goliath.

 *In fact, not having to worry about being found out has its perks, too.
 Meaning he doesn't have to worry about the noises he'll make.* The thought pops into Jimmy's head, and he scrutinizes the door again.
 Maybe if he can't open it the normal, civilized way, he can still manage to break it?
 It's an imaginary door in his head, after all.

 Jimmy finds a crowbar at the fireplace, and starts smashing the door.

-It isn't easy, especially with his muscles and nerves prickling all the time like burning needs are poking him, but he doesn't stop.
+It isn't easy, especially with his muscles and nerves aching all the time like burning spites are piercing through him, slicing him open all different ways, but he doesn't stop.
 Once, twice, three times...
 After a while, he finds the rhythm.
 He yells when his arms are exhausted to raise the crowbar high, and yells again to smash it onto the door.

 The door shows a shallow dent on the paint.

 Jimmy considers it a small victory, and continues with it.

+It takes time.
+And all he has is endless time that he loses count of.

+How long ago was it that he woke up on the bed in his real house, next to his wife?
+How long ago did he walk out of his front yard and never look back?
+Days?
+Weeks?
+Or is it years?

+Jimmy thinks about Amelia when he smashes the door; he thinks about Claire when all his body and mind is screaming for him to take a break and stop the fruitless trying, but he struggles to do it just one more time.
+And then another.

+Hope sprouts at the deepest of his heart.
+And Jimmy devours it.

 He practices taking over control of his body, too, whenever he gets a chance.
-The pain on his nerves grows worse the more he tries, sometimes he finds himself pass out on the floor with a long period of blank memory.
+The pain on his nerves grows worse the more he tries, as if riving his whole existence apart, tearing his limbs from his body, scrambling his internal organs.
+Sometimes he finds himself wake up in blood and sweat on the floor with no memory of when or how he must have passed out again.
 It doesn't matter, either.
+Only one thing matters.

-As long as he can slow the angel down for a blink of an eye, it might give someone else a chance to get away, to self-defense, or better, to strike back.
+As long as he can slow the angel down for a blink of an eye, it might give someone else a chance to get away, to self-defense, or even better, to strike back.

 Castiel is not always the one left standing or winning.